microsoft/SATechnicalOnboarding/technical-onboarding-instructions.md

 - Create a [GitHub](https://github.com/) account

-- Update your Microsoft Learn Student Ambassador Profile with your GitHub Account
+- Update your Microsoft Learn Student Ambassador Profile with your GitHub Account.
+[Learn how to update your profile here](https://stdntpartners.sharepoint.com/sites/SAProgramHandbook/SitePages/Navigating-the-Website.aspx)

-- Instructions on updating your Student Ambassador Profile are available here

 - Create an Azure for Students account or use your existing Azure Subscription if you have one (Alpha Student Ambassadors and above can redeem credits here: https://aka.ms/vsben)